-The increase in 2017 gross profit, as compared to the same period in 2016, was principally due to the net effect of the following individually significant items:
+The decrease in 2017 gross profit, as compared to the same period in 2016, was principally due to the net effect of the following individually significant items:

-- A slight decline in MC gross profit, principally due to lower sales. - Higher AEC gross profit, principally due to: - The acquired SLC business, which generated \$2.2 million of gross profit in the first quarter of 2017. - Increased sales in the LEAP program.
+- · A slight decline in MC gross profit, principally due to lower sales. - · Lower AEC gross profit, principally due to the charge of \$15.8 million associated with a revision in the estimated profitability of two contracts.
+That effect was partially offset by: - · Inclusion of six months of results for the acquired SLC business, which generated \$2.2 million of gross profit in the first guarter of 2017. - · Increased sales in the LEAP program.